jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 Goals and plans are powerful because they keep a guy from behaving recklessly.

 At the very least, they force him to act in a way that gets him closer to his goals than further away from them.
-That's one of my secrets to success.&nbsp;
+That's one of my secrets to success.

 They don’t have to be massive, change the world type goals.
 They don’t even need to be altruistic, ambitious, and selfless.
 The goals only need to satisfy 5 criteria: